sundriftwest/sundriftwest/README.md

 ⋮ ⌗ ┆ Important

-♯ I will be offline for a week or two, and I MIGHT get on PT if i'm able to, but don't expect anything.
+♯ I will be offline social websites for a week or two, and I MIGHT get on PT if i'm able to, but don't expect anything.

+♯ I will still be editing my socials but I will not talking/messaging any moofs.